 - United States Conference of Mayors National Advisory Board

 - Vice Chair, United States Conference of Mayors Tourism, Arts, Parks, Entertainment, and Sports Committee

 - United States Conference of Mayors Transportation & Communications Committee

-Scott has received three Home Rule Hero awards from the Florida League of Cities for his advocacy for Boca Raton residents’ ability to make decisions on local issues.
+Scott has received four Home Rule Hero awards from the Florida League of Cities for his advocacy for Boca Raton residents’ ability to make decisions on local issues.

 In addition to his public service and roles on boards of several non-profit organizations, Mayor Singer’s community involvement has included:

 - Presenter, Mayors’ Institute on City Design Conference

 - Member, State Attorney’s Sober Homes Task Force